akeneo/portal-helpcenter/content/md/onboarder/1-set-up-onboarder.md

 1. First, from the menu, go to `Projects console / Projects` and select your project.
 2. Go to the Onboarder instance tab, and open the instance with the status `Waiting for setup`, by clicking on the line of the instance.
-3. Then fill the form with the missing prerequisites in order to create the Onboarder instance.
+3. Then fill in the form with the missing prerequisites in order to create the Onboarder instance.

 ## Link your Onboarder to an existing PIM Cloud instance